pentandra/proposals/scholarlycommons.org/proposal.md

 though those thoughts have evolved since then somewhat.
 This is the only part of this proposal unique to scholarlycommons.org._

+As with all components of this project, we are taking a two-pronged focus with scholarlycommons.org: domain researchers, and the public.

 Logo

 ## Visualization